ion2088/firedust-slack/README.md

 # AI Slack Assistant

-This is a simple implementation of an AI Slack Assistant using Firedust AI.
-The assistant can be added to your Slack workspace and channels to help you with various tasks.
-It can answer questions, provide information, and even recall old messages from the channel history.
-The assistant is built using Firedust AI, a powerful AI platform that enables you to create intelligent conversational agents for your applications.
+A simple implementation of a Slack app connected to an AI assistant, created with [firedust](https://github.com/ion2088/firedust).
+It handles group chats, direct messages and learns the channel message history when added to a group.
+The conversations are kept private within individual groups and with specific users.
+The assistant has a persistent memory and recalls relevant information to respond to users.
+To customize the assistant and add your data to its memory see examples [here](https://github.com/ion2088/firedust/tree/master/examples).

 ## Quickstart

 ### 0. End Game
-The quickest way to deploy the assistant on slack is to use Firedust interface deploy capabilities.
+The quickest way to deploy the assistant on Slack is to use [firedust](https://github.com/ion2088/firedust) interface deploy capabilities.
 You can set it up and running in a few minutes by following this example [Firedust AI Quickstarts](https://firedust.ai/quickstarts).

-To deploy the assistant on your own server, follow the steps below.
+To deploy the app on your server, follow the steps below.

 ### 1. Prerequisites
 - Python 3.10+